AathifMahir/MauiIcons/README.md

 # .Net Maui Icons

 >The **.NET Maui Icons** is a comprehensive library collection that facilitates icon and font icon management within the .NET Maui framework.
-This library includes controls that seamlessly integrate three iconic design systems: Fluent, Material, and Cupertino.
-These controls offer complete access to the Material Icon Collection, delivering a rich and versatile iconography solution for .NET Maui applications.
+This library includes controls that seamlessly integrate three iconic design systems: Fluent, Material, Cupertino and FontAwesome.
+These controls offer complete access to the mentioned Icon collections, delivering a rich and versatile iconography solution for .NET Maui applications.

 Package | Latest stable | Latest Preview | Description
 ---------|---------------|---------------|------------